letsar/state_watcher/packages/state_watcher/README.md

 A simple, yet powerful reactive state management solution for Flutter applications

+For a more detailed documentation hit the official [site](https://letsar.github.io/state_watcher/).

 # Guide

 We can see an application state as the agglomeration of a multitude of tiny states.
 At the core of this vision, we have independent states we can read and write.
 For example in the counter app, the whole application has only one indepedent state: *the counter*.